Audition and Theory Placement Test Information

 Woodwind and Brass – Woodwind and brass players interested in scheduling an on-campus audition should contact the Coordinator of Wind Instrument Studies, Dr. Cassandra Hibbard, to arrange an audition time.

-Percussion – Percussionists interested in scheduling an on-campus audition should contact the Chair of Applied Studies, Dr. Cassandra Hibbard, to arrange an audition time.
+Percussion – Percussionists interested in scheduling an on-campus audition should contact Dr. Cassandra Hibbard, to arrange an audition time.

 Music Theory Placement Test Information